Filipino women writers: Precolonial to Spanish colonization

 Prior to the surge of Spanish conquerors and colonizers, Filipino women were already creating and recording poetry using perishable materials such as banana leaves.
 Indigenous Filipino women were also singing tribal songs at a time when they enjoyed equal status to their male counterparts.
-They could own property, become rulers themselves in place of men, act as ritual leaders or babaylans, and had the right to divorce husbands.
+They could own property, become rulers themselves in place of men, act as ritual leaders or babaylans, and had the right to divorce their husbands.
 In this sense, the Philippines was very similar to Spain, where the highest power was bestowed upon a woman.
 Both the founder of the Spanish nation (Isabella I of Castille and the highest ruler of Spain and the Philippines during the last years of the Spanish colonization (Isabella II of Spain) were women and held absolute power to lead the future of the nation.

 Isabella II introduced the Education Decree of 1863 (10 years before Japan had a compulsory free modern public education and 40 years before the United States government started a free modern public school system in the Philippines) that provided for the establishment of at least two free primary schools: one for boys and another for girls in each town under the responsibility of the municipal government.
 That put the Philippines way ahead of others in Asia in offering education for women, indeed even ahead of some European countries.

 Leona Florentino, a female poet who was the product of that public education system during the final moments of the 19th century, is now regarded as the "founder of women's literature" in the Philippines.

 Revolution against Spain

 During the final stages of the 19th century, Filipino women participated in the nationwide revolt against the governing Spaniards, although less prominently than their male counterparts.
-Among their role and contributions were “to influence” the state of affairs of an “emerging republic” and to claim equal opportunity in education, which includes learning the Spanish-language.
-An inspiring group of women who debated against and pushed for the eradication of discriminatory laws, particularly the right to be educated in schools, was the so-called “21 women from Malolos, Bulacan".
-Another would be Leona Florentino (1849–1884), who eventually became “the mother of Philippine women's literature”, and who was also regarded as the conduit from “oral to literary tradition”.
+Among their role and contributions were "to influence" the state of affairs of an "emerging republic" and to claim equal opportunity in education, which includes learning the Spanish-language.
+An inspiring group of women who debated against and pushed for the eradication of discriminatory laws, particularly the right to be educated in schools, was the so-called "21 women from Malolos, Bulacan".
+Another would be Leona Florentino (1849–1884), who eventually became "the mother of Philippine women's literature", and who was also regarded as the conduit from "oral to literary tradition".
 Born in Vigan, Ilocos Sur, Florentino was a poet of Ilustrado background who wrote in Ilocano and Spanish.
 Her poems were recognized in Europe in 1889 following her untimely death.